vietlizi/phone-is-encrypted/README.md

 # phone-is-encrypted
-The Magisk module that shows your phone is encrypted under the settings.
+Pretend your phone to be encryped again